Contents

 Potential for Dripping.

 With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you rarely clean your windows, you’ll require to clean up the skylight more often.
-Plus, mounting the roof is the only way to clean the beyond a skylight.
+If you occasionally clean your windows, you’ll need to clean up the skylight regularly.
+Plus, mounting the roof is the only way to clean up the outside of a skylight.

 Size (Width by Height) Price.